MikkiMamaradlo/v0-trixie-s-events-system/README.md

 - Customer navigation shows different options when logged in vs. logged out
 - Admin panel has a tabbed interface for different management sections

+### Troubleshooting

+**Common Issues:**

+1. **"Port already in use" error:**

+   - Close other Node.js processes: `taskkill /f /im node.exe` (Windows)
+   - Or use different ports by modifying the scripts in `package.json`

+2. **WebSocket connection issues:**

+   - Ensure both customer and admin servers are running
+   - Check that the WebSocket server initialized message appears in the console

+3. **Hydration mismatch errors:**

+   - This is normal during development and won't affect functionality
+   - The app will automatically recover on the client side

+4. **Data not persisting:**
+   - The app uses localStorage for demo purposes
+   - Data will reset when clearing browser storage

+**Getting Help:**

+- Check the browser console for error messages
+- Ensure Node.js version 18+ is installed
+- Verify all dependencies are installed with `npm install`

 ## Project Structure

 ```